dalibo/ldap2pg/docs/index.md

 # editor ldap2pg.yml
 ```

-Finally, it's up to you tu use `ldap2pg` in a crontab or a playbook.
+Finally, it's up to you to use `ldap2pg` in a crontab or a playbook.
+Have fun !